 In June 2009, the University of Michigan Comprehensive Diabetes Center opened the most advanced diabetes clinic in the area — a building where patients have access to progressive, effective care and a full range of diabetic services in one location.
 Then in April 2010, we inaugurated a premier diabetes research facility — where cutting-edge, interdisciplinary research takes place and scientists conduct studies that define the future of diabetes treatment.

-We are excited to announce that the University of Michigan’s Division of Metabolism, Endocrinology & Diabetes (MEND) has opened a new, state-of-the-art clinic in the Domino’s Farms complex in northeast Ann Arbor.
+The University of Michigan’s Division of Metabolism, Endocrinology & Diabetes (MEND) main clinic is in the Domino’s Farms complex in northeast Ann Arbor.
 This relocation to a much larger facility allows us to offer better, more comprehensive and coordinated care for our patients!
 The new clinic serves adults who have diabetes mellitus; osteoporosis; abnormalities of the thyroid, adrenal, or the pituitary gland; or other hormone-related issues, as well as adult podiatry patients.
 Read more...

 Uniting diabetes researchers in the new Brehm Center